Session types in AttendFirst: work and break categories

 Steps

 - Open Session Types.
-Go to Admin → Settings → Session Types.
+Go to Setup → Check-in Types.
 Every session category your company uses is listed here.

-- Click Add Session Type.
-A modal opens with a Name field and an Is Break toggle.
+- Click Add Check-in Type.
+A modal opens with a Name field, an Is Break toggle, and Location verification and Selfie requirement overrides.

 - Save.
-Click Add Session Type.
+Click Add Check-in Type.
 The new category is available on the mobile check-in screen immediately.

 Frequently asked questions